 Platelets tend to align in the direction of resin flow, and due to its inherent anisotropy, offer a very good in-plane thermal conductivity.
 Platelets also allow for the addition of BN to systems that require a very thin layer or bond line that would be too big to allow agglomerates to be added.

 Agglomerates and spherical grades - where small BN platelets are randomly oriented in all directions, like a snowball - overcome this limitation making BN an isotropic filler suitable for in-plane as well as through-plane thermal conductivity improvements.

-Spherical and agglomerated grades on the other hand are comprised of multiple small Boron Nitride platelets, held together by interlocking planes, without addition of any binder system.
+Spherical and agglomerated grades, on the other hand, are comprised of multiple small boron nitride platelets, held together by interlocking planes without addition of any binder system.
 This makes these grades particularly susceptible to breaking apart when subjected to high shear.
-These grades are suitable for low-medium shear mixing operations like planetary mixer.
+These grades are suitable for low-medium shear mixing operations.

 BN is white, non-toxic, stable, and inert.
-It is oxidation resistant up to about 900°C (unlike Graphite that oxidizes below 500°C).
+It is oxidation resistant up to about 900°C (unlike graphite, which oxidizes below 500°C).
 BN keeps its lubricity above 500°C, which is the limiting temperature for graphite as a solid lubricant in air.
-BN also retains it lubricity in inert or vacuum conditions
+BN also retains it lubricity in inert or vacuum conditions.

 Très BN® powders are the lamellar form of BN, which resembles graphite.
 Each powder particle is a platelet made up of many layers.
 Each layer is a flat plane of covalently bonded boron and nitrogen atoms in a hexagonal pattern.
 While the bonds within each layer are strong, the forces keeping those layers together, called Van der Waals forces, are very weak, causing the soft and lubricious effect when the platelets are rubbed or sheared, and the layers cleave apart.